Our Own Oddities

 Our Own Oddities is an illustrated panel that ran in the Sunday comics section of the St. Louis Post-Dispatch from September 1, 1940 to February 24, 1991.
 The feature displayed curiosities submitted by local readers and is often remembered for its drawings of freakish produce, such as a potato that resembled Richard Nixon.
 The style of the panel was very similar to Ripley's Believe it or Not!.

 Publication history

 When it began September 1, 1940, it was titled St. Louis Oddities.
 The title changed in the late 1940s.

-Graczak retired from the newspaper in 1980, but he continued to produce the panel for ten more years in addition to doing a talk show on St. Louis's KMOX radio.
-He died of a heart attack August 3, 1997.
+The panel was produced by Post-Dispatch illustrator Ralph Graczak (pronounced Gray-zak).
+He retired from the newspaper in 1980, but he continued to produce Our Own Oddities until it ended, in addition to doing a talk show on St. Louis's KMOX radio.
+He died of a heart attack on August 3, 1997.

 Content

-The curiosities, including actual fruits and vegetables, were submitted to Post-Dispatch illustrator Ralph Graczak (pronounced Gray-zak), who each week selected several items and produced a color illustration to be printed in the Sunday paper.
+The curiosities, including actual fruits and vegetables, were submitted to Graczak, who each week selected several items and produced a color illustration to be printed in the Sunday paper.

 In addition to bizarre produce, Our Own Oddities featured other peculiar local trivia, such as a local woman who lived at 1919 Montgomery Street and was born at nine o'clock on August 19, 1919.
 Clever church signs and tombstone epitaphs were popular features.